Table of Contents

 This adds small amounts of magnesium and calcium minerals to the water, improving taste and resulting in cleaner, more alkaline water.

 The system uses a non-electric permeate pump to improve water flow and prevent the production of excess water waste.
 This further improves system efficiency and speeds up the flow of water to the holding tank.
+Note that the permeate pump is an add-on and comes at additional cost.

 Storage tank & chrome faucet